adamsilver/maintainablecss.com/src/chapters/02-semantics.md

 - The content is no longer obfuscated
 - The HTML is half the size

-## 2. Because it's easier to build responsive sites
+## 2. Because they make it easier to build responsive sites

 Imagine coding a two-column responsive grid whereby: